taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 # Verification Planning and Testing

-After determining the appropriate hardware to utilize and assembling a prototype, a systematic V&V process was conducted to ensure all of the requirments are met at the neccessary standard.
-Below is a verification table that highlights the verificaiton process across the system.
+After determining the appropriate hardware to utilize and assembling a prototype, a verification and developmental test process was conducted to ensure all of the requirments were met at the required standard.
+Below is the summarized Test and Evaluation Master Plan (TEMP) and the Verificaiton Cross-Reference Matrix.

-Below are summarized versions of the TEMP and VCRM.
+<a href="Verification/verification.md">The full TEMP can be seen here.</a>

 <h2>Test and Evaluation Master Plan (TEMP) Summary</h2>